The Year In

 From the humble beginnings of

-one traveling Pony Team in 1951 to the multi-league magnet of today that
+one traveling Pony Team in 1951 to the multi-league magnet of that in the

-attracts over 500 kids a season, the Brookline Little League Association
+1980s attracted over 600 kids a season, the Brookline Little League Association

 has always been a source of pride and trust in our community.
 Over the